Teeth Health

 What happens if a Missing Tooth is Not Treated?

-Your other teeth have to work that bit harder during chewing, resulting in possible tooth/crown/filling fractures.
-Your other teeth will move and tilt into the space, resulting in an uneven smile and difficulty cleaning.
+Your other teeth have to work that bit harder during chewing, resulting in possible tooth, crown and filling fractures.
+Your other teeth may move and tilt into the space, resulting in an uneven smile and difficulty cleaning.
 Your jawbone can begin to shrink due to lack of stimulation.
 We recommended you seek advice from your dentist should you suffer the loss of a tooth or teeth.

 Can Cosmetic Dentistry Replace Missing Teeth?